DiogoRibeiro7/nosql-databases-labs/labs/lab05_replication/README.md

 - Open [GitHub Issues](https://github.com/diogoribeiro7/nosql-databases-labs/issues) with the `lab05` label for any replication script problems or feature requests.
 - Discuss failover drills, read preferences, or monitoring strategies in [Discussions](https://github.com/diogoribeiro7/nosql-databases-labs/discussions) to learn from others.

+---

+## Advanced Monitoring Exercises

+1. **Replica Set Dashboard** – Run `node monitor_replication.js --minutes=5 --interval=3` while issuing writes and plot lag per secondary from `monitor_report.json`.
+2. **Oplog Health Alerts** – Extend the script to capture `collStats` on `local.oplog.rs` and alert when the oplog window falls below your safety threshold.
+3. **Election Detection** – Combine `simulate_failover.js` with the monitor to compute mean time to recovery and validate automatic failover behavior.

+Document these findings in the “Advanced Replication Runbook” section of `NOTES.md`.